Team-GhostLand/GhostLand7/README.md

 - Updated: Crab's Backport, DimSyncFix, Fusion, IPN, Ksyxis, Miniature Shader, ModernFix, Kitsune, Substrate, Tectonic, T4S
 - Fixed RPG Skill Tree mess (it still claims to be a mod (not just in Contents listing, but even inside version details), and it still wants to be updated (despiete already being updated), but I'm pretty sure this time it really, trully, 100%, the latest datapack)
 - Marked all datapacks (that could be marked, ie. not VT) as optional on the client
-- Zoomify is now client-optional (and also server-excluded) - but it wasn't updated because [the latest version wants a library that doesn't exist](https://github.com/isXander/Zoomify/issues/238) xD
+- Zoomify is now configured and client-optional (and also server-excluded) - but it wasn't updated because [the latest version wants a library that doesn't exist](https://github.com/isXander/Zoomify/issues/238) xD
 - Reordered datapacks, due to them changing in 2a23 (also, Visual Waxed has disappeared for reasons unknown - `TODO: re-enable it via VanillaTweaks`)
 - Removed Geocluster's config
 - Added GhostLand to the server list